This page explains how to SSH to Lightsail, AFAIK the cheapest and fastest hosting available.

 Login from your machine

 Login to your Lightsail instance from your terminal using your private key, user, and server.
 Note that the user is

-To avoid specifying the key each time, I added this block to
+To avoid specifying the key each time, I added this block to the

 If you use Transmit from Panic create a SFTP entry with the followind data:

 - User Name: ubuntu

 - Password: the password you used to encrypt the key